alpinelab/docker-ruby-dev/README.md

 Dependencies conventions:
 * `bundle install` is run before any command if necessary
 * `yarn install` is run before any command if necessary

+Other conventions:
+* the default command run by the image is `foreman start`

 ### Customisation